kubicle/babyruby2js/README.md

 - generated "require" need review
 - class constants need to be moved *after* the constructor
 - constants added to main class need to be "required" at least once
-- we could find comments that were not used and dump them too
-- "count" method on Array
 - standard method names are tranlated without type-check (e.g. size => length)
 - next & return not translated right in callbacks
 - if x = f() changed into if (x = f()) not liked by JSHint; but if (x=f()) is OK